Cecil Hills

 Cecil Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Cecil Hills statistical area (Lv2) is estimated at approximately 6,855 as of November 2025.
-This figure reflects a decrease of 51 people since the 2021 Census, which reported a population of 6,906.
-The change is inferred from AreaSearch's estimation of the resident population at 6,848 in June 2024, considering the latest ERP data release by the ABS and two validated new addresses since the Census date.
-This results in a density ratio of 1,102 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 70% of overall population gains during recent periods.
+The population of Cecil Hills is estimated at around 6,858 as of February 2026, based on ABS population updates and new addresses validated by AreaSearch.
+This reflects a decrease of 48 people since the 2021 Census, which reported a population of 6,906.
+The current estimate is inferred from the resident population of 6,848 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,102 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods for the suburb of Cecil Hills.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the Cecil Hills (SA2) is expected to increase its population by just below the median of national statistical areas, reaching an estimated total of 7,579 persons by 2041.
-This reflects a gain of approximately 10.5% over the 17-year period.
+Considering projected demographic shifts, a population increase just below the median of national statistical areas is expected for Cecil Hills.
+The area is projected to increase by 724 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.4% in total over the 17 years.

 Frequently Asked Questions - Population